 If the new property(ies) cost less than line 3 or the cash reinvested is less than line 16, then the capital gain will be recognized and be taxed on whichever amount of difference is larger (The recaptured Section 1250 depreciation will be taxed first.)

 - To estimate selling costs use 8 to 10% considering points paid or allowances given by the seller.

-- To estimate residential depreciation taken multiply original purchase price by 3%, times the number of years the property has been owned.
+- To estimate residential depreciation taken multiply the original purchase price by 3%, times the number of years the property has been owned.

 - Total taxable gain is the profit plus all the depreciation taken.

 - Section 1250 property is basically all real estate rental property.